Select Page

 • Comparison: This infographic type is used to compare two products, ideas, people, events, places, and things.
 Apart from that, you can use it to visually compare and contrast seemingly opposing things to show the differences, similarities, and relative advantage.
 You should choose this infographic if you want to help your audience choose a service between two options, or to show the benefits of one over the other.
 It can help speed up the decision-making process and lead to more conversions.

-• Process: You can use a process infographic to provide a summary or overview of the steps in a process.
+• Process: Easy-to-understand process infographic templates can be used to provide a summary or overview of the steps in a process.
 It simplifies and clarifies each step to make it easy to understand.
 It follows a straightforward left-to-right or top-to-bottom flow.

 • Hierarchical: Hierarchical infographics organize information according to certain levels like the importance level, income level, difficulty level, etc. Most commonly, you can see it in pyramid shape or in the organizational chart form.
 This type of infographic compares different levels and shows how they are related to each other.